 New Hebron is a tiny town located in the state of Mississippi.
 With a population of 370 people and just one neighborhood, New Hebron is the 237th largest community in Mississippi.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Hebron is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Hebron is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Hebron is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in New Hebron who work in healthcare (13.81%), teaching (11.60%), and maintenance occupations (8.84%).

 In New Hebron, however, the average commute to work is quite long.
 On average, people spend 32.93 minutes each day getting to work, which is significantly higher than the national average.

-New Hebron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, New Hebron does not have a public transit system used by locals to get to and from work.

-In terms of college education, New Hebron is nearly on par with the US average for all cities of 21.84%: 20.68% of adults 25 and older in New Hebron have a bachelor's degree or advanced degree.
+The percentage of adults in New Hebron who are college-educated is close to the national average for all communities of 21.84%: 20.68% of the adults in New Hebron have a bachelor's degree or advanced degree.

 The per capita income in New Hebron in 2022 was $25,018, which is middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,072 for a family of four.
 However, New Hebron contains both very wealthy and poor people as well.